lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 This is better than having people raise their hands because they can keep working while their flag is raised, while signalling to any available helpers who to go to.
+It is important to check with your learners if all of them can distinguish between the different colors of the sticky notes.
+For example, many people are red-green colorblind and some people are blue-yellow colorblind.
+As an alternative, colorblind learners could mark the stickers by writing something onto them, e.g. "OK" and "Problem".

 Also,
 the use of sticky notes allows the instructor to quickly see from the front of the room what state the class is in.